 After surgery of a total colectomy and when the biopsy report came in, my surgeon gave me the worse.
-I had Stage 2 Colon Cancer, Stage 3 in two of the tumors the CAT found, and the other tumor the surgeon found during surgery, beginning of Stage 4 cancer.
+He had found another tumor, besides the two the CAT scan found.
 My surgeon said, if I left this untreated, I would have died in six months.

 THE FIVE RULES OF ENGAGEMENT